The Best Things to Do in Vanuatu for Foodies

 Rentapao, Efate.
 Approximately 19 km (12 mi) east of Port Vila.

-3.Immerse Yourself in Culture at the Jiarofa Cultural Village (Port Vila & Efate)
+3.Immerse Yourself in Culture at the Jiarofa Agritourism Village (Port Vila & Efate)

-For a true connection between food and heritage, a visit to the Jiarofa Cultural Village on Efate is essential.
+For a true connection between food and heritage, a visit to the Jiarofa Agritourism Village on Efate is essential.

 Experience hands-on learning through guided plantation tours showcasing traditional taro-farming methods, including the cultivation of unique varieties like mara (which we can best describe as "blue cheese bananas").
 Participate in weaving and crafts workshops, traditional cooking classes, and witness mesmerising cultural dance performances where Futuna islanders use homemade instruments to create an uplifting ensemble!